History of James Franco in Timeline

 In May 2010, James Franco's short films as director, The Feast of Stephen and Herbert White, were both presented within Maryland Film Festival.

-June 2010: First Solo Exhibition
+June 2010: Solo Exhibition at The Clocktower Gallery

 In June 2010, James Franco presented his first solo exhibition, "The Dangerous Book Four Boys", at The Clocktower Gallery in New York City.

-September 2010: Acquired rights to The Adderall Diaries
+September 2010: Acquired Rights to The Adderall Diaries

 In September 2010, James Franco acquired the rights to Stephen Elliott's The Adderall Diaries, with the intention to adapt, direct, and star in the film.

-September 23, 2010: Erroneous public announcement about grade
+September 23, 2010: Erroneous announcement about 'D' grade

 October 19, 2010: Publication of Palo Alto

 On October 19, 2010, Scribner published a collection of short stories, Palo Alto, by James Franco.
-The book is named after the California city where Franco grew up and features stories inspired by Franco's own teenage memories.

 Palo Alto: Stories